Shigatse Mosque: History

-From the 14th century, a group of Muslim immigrants from present-day Saudi Arabia, Pakistan, Kashmir and other countries and regions, as well as China's Ningxia, Gansu, Qinghai and other areas, began to settle in Shigatse.
-In 1343 CE, Muslims raised funds and the mosque was completed.
+According to local tradition, since the 12th century, groups of Kashmiri Muslim merchants settled in Shigatse and other parts of Tibet.
+The community began intermarrying with locals and assimilating into Tibetan culture for several centuries afterwards.
+In the 17th century, the fifth Dalai Lama granted privileges and space for the community to build mosques and burial sites.
+The Shigatse Mosque was likely constructed around the 17th century though earlier dates such as 1443 or 1343 have been proposed.
 In the Qianlong period, the Qing government decided to station troops in Jiangzi, Shigatse.
 Part of the army from Sichuan, Shaanxi area who were stationed in Shigats, formed a small Muslim settlement and repaired the mosque.
 At the time, it was the only mosque in Shigatse.

 The Shigatse Mosque is a Tibetan-style flat-roofed building, sitting west to east, with a floor area of 320 m2.
 The mosque is rectangular in shape.
 There are doors on both sides of a more than 10 m Xuanli minaret, which has an iron, crescent-shaped tip.
 The mosque is listed as a Cultural Relics Protection Unit in Shigatse.